Check course requirements using the course profiles link www.nr.edu/online/courses.php.

 Materials for a Z courses will be less than $40.00 or no cost.

-On or after the first day of classes, visit Canvas to access course materials http://learn.vccs.edu.
+On the first day of classes at 8:00am, visit Canvas to access course materials http://learn.vccs.edu.
 Also, check emails for information from instructors http://nr.my.vccs.edu.
 Courses and course materials are not available before the first day of classes.

 If you experience problems with publisher software (Cengage, Pearson, SAM), please direct all questions to your instructor or the support center for that software.